Have you ever seen a street after a parade? The lonesome scraps and fragments that are left seem dirty, abandoned and trashed. Runover.

 Fun, loud, colorful, cyclical, lonely and trashed.
 Her sharp observation of the party years, resonate with the familiar.
 Her transparent account of the lure of fashion, sex, booze, and approval chronicle the dilemma of “every girl” in today’s society.

 Marian’s powerful testimony of coming to brokenness and emptiness and her dynamic account of the gentle mercy and forceful grace of Christ who called her into his arms permeate all of her writings and speaking engagements.
 Whole in Christ and ready to tell any ear that will listen, Marian has a passion for young women who flock to the parade of emptiness.

 She is a dynamic speaker that leaves indelible marks on her audience… painful rib cages from laughter, and mind-searing impressions of being so-dead-on to one’s private dilemmas.
 Marian has the gift of applying sound Biblical truth to the tender wounds of bleeding hearts.
 The girl can teach.
 The girl can relate.
 And the girl can move a wounded heart to change through an introduction to Jesus Christ, the Lord and Lover of her soul.

 Today Marian is the founder of Redeemed Girl Ministries.
 She is an active Bible study teacher, conference speaker and published author.
 She is a graduate of Southwestern Baptist Theological Seminary.
-Marian lives in San Antonio with her husband Justin and their two boys, Andrew and Brenden and one very spoiled dog, London.
+Marian lives in San Antonio with her husband Justin, their three children and one very spoiled dog, London.